nvkelso/golden-ratio/README.md

 # Tools

-countTiles

-##Usage:

-$ `python countTiles.py`
+##seed_splitter

+Have 16 cores on your machine or need to render in the cloud?
+Split your large task list into accomplishable bits.

+###Usage:

+    python seed_splitter.py <filename> <num_parts>

+Where `<num_parts>` might be the number of cores on your machine minus 1 (eg: 16-1=5).

+##seed_parser

+###Usage:

+This script will generate a set of zoom-specific files with tilestache-seed commands from a bounding box file.

+    python seed_parser.py -t '-c /usr/local/tilefarm/gunicorn/tilestache-watercolor.cfg -l watercolor ' -b 'twitter_bbox.tsv'

+##countTiles

+###Usage:

+    python countTiles.py

-##Default output for US (excluding Alaska and Hawaii):
+Default output for US (excluding Alaska and Hawaii):

     Geographic area:
         -126.900000	    left most Longitude     (minLong)
           22.200000	    bottom most Latitude    (minLat)
          -67.200000	    right most Longitude    (maxLong)
           50.000000	    top most Latitude       (maxLat)
     Zoom coverage:
         4	least detailed zoom
         14	most detailed zoom
     Total tiles:
         5,799,459 > 10,000,000

     SETUP cost: $71.74
-(One time cost: $13.75 storage, $57.99 posting)
-(Note: If there is a data update, apply this setup cost again.)
+    (One time cost: $13.75 storage, $57.99 posting) (Note: If there is a data update, apply this setup cost again.)

     MONTHLY viewing costs:
           10,000 visits: $    6.46,   with cloudfront: $    12.92
          250,000 visits: $  164.32,   with cloudfront: $   328.64
        1,000,000 visits: $  657.64,   with cloudfront: $ 1,315.29
       10,000,000 visits: $6,577.52,	  with cloudfront: $13,155.03

     (Assumption: Each map visitor will request 200 tiles (load map, pan pan pan pan pan) (Note: CloudFront is a distributed content delivery network that makes viewing your tiles faster...
         Amazon charges once for getting it out of the S3 bucket and into CF again for the CF view...
         If all the views are in the same spot, 1/2 the CF cost listed here.
 If viewing many random places,this value.)